kulichkoff/serverless-env-generator/README.md

 - Environment variables can be loaded with *dotenv* at startup in Lambda without delays from KMS.
 - Supports *serverless-local-dev-server* and *serverless offline* for local development.

+### Key features of this fork:

+- Don`t expand merge directives when modifying env file
+- Add new commands that work with anchors

 ### Notes